varikvalefor/varikvalefor/basyvla.md

 For all rows (of the table) $x$, statements which apply include...

-* "the 2nd element of $x$ is the extent to which VARIK permits that a pronoun of the 1st element of $x$ is a pronoun and represents VARIK",
+* "the 2nd element of $x$ is the extent of that VARIK permits that a pronoun of the 1st element of $x$ is a pronoun and represents VARIK",
 * "if the thing is applicable, then the 3rd element of $x$ is an English example of using (for referring to VARIK) a pronoun of the 1st element of $x$", and
 * "if the thing is applicable, then the 4th element of $x$ is a Lojban example of using (for referring to VARIK) a pronoun of the 1st element of $x$".